SurrealPartisan/shiofaioth/README.md

 The cases are used as follows:
 * **Nominative**: Used for the subject of a sentence, and often for a predicative.
-  * Example 1 (subject): "*Dai uicieteir* xae-bailei-duei.", "The teacher is dancing."
+  * Example 1 (subject): "*Dai opiadaeteir* xae-bailei-duei.", "The teacher is dancing."
   * Example 2 (predicative): "Mie xae-ecoi-duei *hui peib*", "I am a non-binary person."
 * **Genitive** Used for class 1 possession, either in adjectival form with the postposition "ki" or independently (usually as a predicative) without it.
 The independent form with the verb "ecoi" can be used to translate "to have".
   * Example 1 (adjectival form): "dei haumeir *duic raiboudeir-ki*", "the hammer of the worker"